BelGonzalez21/cover_animation_greensock/README.md

-# Repository with diferent projects, organize in their own branch.
+# Repository with different projects, organized in their own branch.